lkodinsson/MARS/Basic/PHB.md

 # Languages

-When characters are created they are considered native speakers of their starting langauges.
+When characters are created they are considered native speakers of their starting languages.
 If any characters wish to learn new languages they will need to acquire them exactly the same way that one would acquire a new advanced skill.
 Therefore, non-native languages have values as roll values.
 Languages as skills are associated with your Intelligence.

 Whenever your character tries to read, write, speak, or listen to a language that they aren't native in, they will usually need to make a Language check.
 Once you become a master of that language, it is functionally the same as if you were native in that Language, so you will no longer need to roll to determine success.